 Because the startup code in the sniffer firmware from Nordic uses this crystal, we had to request a custom version from Nordic that uses the internal 16MHz RC oscillator instead.
 When providing us the custom firmware, they changed the version number slightly, which is the reason for the warning message.

 You can safely ignore the firmware update warning and use the device as normal, and in fact updating to a firmware from Nordic won't work unless you also solder the optional 32.768KHz crystal on the bottom of your PCB as well.

 If you think there is a problem with your sniffer, you should look at the LED closest to the black SWD connector box at the end of the board.
 It should flash every time Bluetooth Low Energy activity is detected when the serial port is open.

 You can also open a Terminal Emulator (Putty, RealTerm, etc.) with the following settings, and you should see data coming out almost as soon as you plug the sniffer in:

 - HW Flow Control: RTS + CTS Enabled

-Version 3.0 uses the much cheaper CP2104 USB to Serial bridge, and drops the SWD connector which had to be manually placed during the manufacturing process.
-This allows us to offer the v3.0 board at a significant discount compared to v1.0, without sacrificing functionality that 99% of customers required.
+The Black boards (hardware v3) uses the much cheaper CP2104 USB to Serial bridge, and drops the SWD connector which had to be manually placed during the manufacturing process.
+This allows us to offer the sniffer board at a significant discount compared to the original, without sacrificing functionality that 99% of customers required.
 (The SWD pins are still available as pads on the bottom of the PCB if you need them!).